stelar-eu/klms-core-components-setup/knowledge-graph/input/README.md

 Place in this folder these configuration files required by Ontop:

-* Connection details to an existing PostgreSQL database in file `db.properties'.
+* Connection details to an existing PostgreSQL database in file `db.properties`.

 * KLMS mappings from the STELAR Data Catalog to the virtual Knowledge Graph in file `klms-mappings.obda`.
 Make sure that you use the latest version of these [KLMS mappings](https://github.com/stelar-eu/klms-ontology/blob/main/mappings/klms-mappings.obda).